-Convex Mirrors are used to help store owners check for shoplifters, to see what’s coming round the corner on a road or warehouse and to shield our eyes from the sun’s rays (via sunglasses).
+Convex Mirrors are used to help store owners check for shoplifters, see what’s coming around the corner on a road or warehouse, and shield our eyes from the sun’s rays (via sunglasses).

-First, a quick reminder of what convex mirrors are, and how they work.
-They have a curved mirrored surface that bulges outwards and this affects the way light hits them.
-Objects look smaller and further away than they are in real life.
-Crucially, the objects are still the right way up and the convex mirror allow us to see a wider viewpoint than normal – so we can ‘see’ round corners or ‘see’ round that bend in the road.
+First, a quick reminder of what convex mirrors are and how they work.
+They have a curved mirrored surface that bulges outwards, affecting how the light hits them.
+Objects look smaller and farther away than they are in real life.
+Crucially, things are still the right way up, and the convex mirror allows us to see a broader viewpoint than usual – so we can ‘see’ round corners or ‘see’ round a bend in the road.

-Indoors, convex mirrors have an important safety function too, alerting us to that trolley that’s coming around the corner or the forklift truck that we need to wait for, and avoiding potentially dangerous or expensive collisions.
-A convex mirror allows employees to ‘see’ round the blind spot and move around safely.
+Indoors, convex mirrors also have an important safety function, alerting us to that trolley that’s coming around the corner or the forklift truck that we need to wait for and avoiding potentially dangerous or expensive collisions.
+A convex mirror allows employees to ‘see’ around the blind spot and move around safely.

-For many business owners it's highly likely as Convex Mirrors have so many applications, from inspections to road safety, security and collision avoidance.
+For many business owners, it's highly likely as Convex Mirrors have many applications, from inspections to road safety, security and collision avoidance.

-If you’re a retail business, you’ll almost definitely need at least one, ditto if your drivers need to negotiate any blind spots coming onto or off your premises, or if you need to carry out security inspections or repairs on vehicles.
+If you’re a retail business, you’ll need at least one ditto if your drivers need to negotiate any blind spots coming onto or off your premises or if you need to carry out security inspections or repairs on vehicles.
 Likewise, convex mirrors are cost-effective safety tools for premises with corridors or corners with blind spots.

 1 Road Safety Research Report No. 111, Department of Transport, 2011